sologenic/solodex/README.md

 ## `setPushToken()`

-This method set the `push token` on the initialized connection.
+This method sets the `push token` on the initialized connection.
 The connection will handle the storage of the token once a `signIn` is created, but it won't persist the storage.
 That's why the token is provided to you to store and set in the future, if needed.
 The only parameter this method takes is the token.
 Returns nothing.

 The token is used to automatically send a Push notification to the user app regarding the transaction to be signed.